Who Knew? These 5 Foods Shouldn't Be Stored in the Fridge

 If you're guilty of storing most of your groceries in the refrigerator, we've got news: It could be doing your food more harm than good.
-While it's easy to unpack fresh fruit and vegetables straight into the crisper section and think no more about it, Eat Clean suggests some produce is actually damaged by the dry and chilly conditions.
-Raid your fridge and remove these five key items.
+Certain fruit and vegetables simply aren't cut out for the climate of refrigerators.
+While it's easy to unpack fresh produce, stow them straight into the crisper section, and think nothing of it, Eat Clean reveals that some produce is actually damaged by the dry and chilly conditions of your fridge.

-Refrigerators keep food at 40 degrees Farenheit or lower, which can cause potato starch to convert to sugar, changing the flavor.
-Take them out of the crisper and store them in a dark place away from direct sunlight.
+Refrigerators keep food at 40 degrees Fahrenheit or lower, which can cause potato starch to convert to sugar, changing the flavor.
+Take them out of the crisper, and store them in a dark place away from direct sunlight.

 Storing tomatoes in the fridge can damage the membrane inside the fruit's walls, causing it to taste bland.
 Keep the ripe fruit on your countertop and eat within a few days for the best flavor.

 A USDA study found that watermelons kept at room temperature have more antioxidants than melons stored in the refrigerator.
 They also last longer.
-The rough shelf life of a watermelon kept on a countertop is two to three weeks, while the refrigerated fruit can go off in less than a week.
+The rough shelf life of a watermelon kept on a countertop is two to three weeks, while for the refrigerated fruit it can last less than a week.